espenhgn/ViSAPy/README.md

 internally.
 Detailed information on getting LFPy (and also setting up NEURON) is given on the page http://compneuro.umb.no/LFPy/information.html

+ViSAPy has been developed and tested on OSX and Linux platforms running Python version 2.7.x.
+As NEST only do not support Windows, ViSAPy will only run on Posix based platforms (OSX, Linux, Unix).

 Installation
 ============

 After making sure that all prerequisites above are met, download the ViSAPy source codes from GitHub using the terminal.
-Make sure that 'git' version control software is installed (http://git-scm.com):                         ::
+Make sure that ``git`` version control software is installed (http://git-scm.com):                         ::

     cd /where/to/put/files